zpaines/EyeInHand/README.md

 ### Running the Code
 To run the program, simply build and run the main.cpp file.
 A text-based menu should pop up, and you're ready to go!

-### Documentation
-For further information on the structure of the code, please see [our documentation](http://zpaines.github.io/EyeInHand/annotated.html).

 Information Flow
 ==============